nemonik/hands-on-DevOps/readme.md

           servicePort: http
 ```

-This file is a collection of resource manifests used to deploy your `helloworld-web` container, exposed it via a service, and register the service with the Traefik reverse proxy via an ingress.
+This resource file is a collection of resource manifests used to deploy your `helloworld-web` container, exposed it via a service, and register the service with the Traefik reverse proxy via an ingress.

 The first resource defines a `Namespace`